Eric Jan Sluijter is professor of Art History of the Renaissance and Early Modern Period (emeritus since 01-04-2011).

 His appointment as professor in the History of Renaissance and Early Modern Art at the University of Amsterdam (01-01-2002) included a position as visiting professor at the Institute of Fine Arts, New York University, during the years 2002-2007 (one semester a year).

-Over the spring term of 2019 Sluijter served as Erasmus Lecturer on History and Civilizations of the Netherlands and Flanders at the Department of the History of Art and Architecture of Harvard University.
+Over the spring term of 2019 Sluijter taught as the Erasmus Lecturer at the Department of the History of Art and Architecture of Harvard University (for the three public lectures he presented as Erasmus lecturer, available on youtube, see: Lectures).

 Sluijter has published widely on many aspects of Dutch painting and printmaking in the 16th, 17th and 18th centuries: from 16th-century prints and 18th-century painted wall-hangings to the art of Rembrandt and Vermeer.